Robator/face_reconstruction/README.md

     pip install -r requirements.txt

 # How to run

+To run tests run from the root directory:

+    ./scripts/tests.sh

-To create average image run
+To create average image run:

     python main.py train /path/to/trainfolder